Dog behavior

 A drawing by Konrad Lorenz showing facial expressions of a dog - a communication behavior.
 X-axis is aggression, y-axis is fear.

-Dog behavior is the internally coordinated responses of individuals or groups of domestic dogs to internal and external stimuli.
-It has been shaped by millennia of contact with humans and their lifestyles.
+Dog behavior refers to the internally coordinated responses of individuals or groups of domestic dogs to internal and external stimuli.
+It has been shaped by millennia of contact with humans and adaptation to human lifestyles.
 As a result of this physical and social evolution, dogs have acquired the ability to understand and communicate with humans.
 Behavioral scientists have uncovered a wide range of social-cognitive abilities in domestic dogs.
-Dog behavior is influenced from a combination of many physiological factors, environmental conditions or issues, and human interaction; all of which play a part in the development of a dog's behavior and welfare.
+Dog behavior is influenced by a combination of physiological factors, environmental conditions, and human interaction, all of which play a part in the development of a dog's behavior and overall welfare.

 Co-evolution with humans

 The origin of the domestic dog (Canis familiaris) is not clear.
 Whole-genome sequencing indicates that the dog, the gray wolf and the extinct Taymyr wolf diverged around the same time 27,000–40,000 years ago.
 How dogs became domesticated is not clear, however the two main hypotheses are self-domestication or human domestication.
 There exists evidence of human-canine behavioral coevolution.